The Canvas Universal Guidelines include the following components to be posted on all courses in advance of the first day of class:

 - Clear information on content: required textbooks and course content that is not provided through a textbook or courseware, including lecture notes, slides, links to referenced sources, publisher supplied content, and study guides.

 - Regular use of the Announcement function CANVAS, first prior to the semester start date and then throughout the terms to communicate with students to update students about changes and clarifications regarding CANVAS usage, (e.g., syllabus, due dates, assignment details, and course content).
+Courses must be published for Announcements to be visible by students.

 - Full use of “Assignments” and “Gradebook” for all assessed course elements.
 Assignments should be created and posted to receive and grade student submissions; evaluations should be completed in Gradebook and grading and feedback on assignments should be completed in a timely fashion, so that students can track their learning progress.